snowplow/iglu-scala-client/README.md

 ## Installation

-The latest version of Iglu Scala Client is 0.5.0, which is cross-built against Scala 2.10.x and 2.11.x.
+The latest version of Iglu Scala Client is 0.5.0, which currently works with Scala 2.11.x

 If you're using SBT, add the following lines to your build file: